GeoscienceAustralia/galileoQC/README.md

 __galileoQC__ is a python package to assist in quality control of data from airborne gravimetry and airborne gravity gradiometry surveys.

-The [^documentation]: <https://geoscienceaustralia.github.io/galileoQC/index.html> is detailed and contains tutorials in Jupyter-lab notebooks.
+The documentation at <https://geoscienceaustralia.github.io/galileoQC/index.html> is detailed and contains tutorials in Jupyter-lab notebooks.

 ## Normal Installation